BuilderIO/mitosis/packages/starter/template/README.md

 ## Next up

 If you want to add more outputs, or configure Mitosis in any way, you will need to update the `mitosis.config.js` file in the root of your project.
+Check [our configuration docs](/docs/configuration.md) for how to setup the Mitosis config file.